 - Academic accommodations. - Medical and mental health services, including counseling. - Change in campus housing and/or dining locations. - Assistance in finding alternative housing. - Assistance in arranging for alternative University employment arrangements and or changing work schedules. - No Contact directive pending the outcome of an investigations.
 Such a directive serves as a notice to both parties that they must not have verbal, electronic, written, or third party communication with one another.
-Provide escort to ensure that the student can move safely between school programs and activities. - Respondent placed on administrative leave. - Respondent is reassigned.
+Provide escort to ensure that the student can move safely between school classes, programs, and activities. - Respondent may be placed on administrative leave. - Respondent may be reassigned.